wokwi/rp2040js/README.md

 #### Filesystem support

-For CircuitPython, you can create a FAT12 filesystem using the `truncate` and `mkfs` commands in Linux:
+For CircuitPython, you can create a FAT12 filesystem in Linux using the `truncate` and `mkfs.vfat` utilities:

 ```shell
 truncate fat12.img -s 1M  # make the image file